Why MMA Is Growing Fast Worldwide

 After years of investment, in just making the sport legal, they still needed a way to grow their audience.
 So they did what anyone in the early 2000s would do.
 They started a reality show.

 Dana said they picked who they believe were the best guys in this country at the time.

 Epstein stated that when you look at every metric, every single metric relating to the UFC.
-Whether it’s number of fans, profitability, ratings, pay-per-view buys.
+Whether it’s the number of fans, profitability, ratings, or pay-per-view buys.
 There’s this inflection point.
-And that inflection point, is the “Ultimate Fighter” reality show.”
+And that inflection point is the “Ultimate Fighter” reality show.”

 Fight TV starts “Television Network for Men”.
 We pitched “The Ultimate Fighter” to them, and they want nothing to do with it.
 So we say to them, “Well what if we pay for it?””
 They liked that idea a lot.

 The UFC would put $10 million, into creating the first season of the show.

 Dana oversaw the production himself and starred in the show.

 Dana White during a show: “I don’t want you here.
 And I’ll throw you the out of this gym, so fast your head will spin.”

 And the ultimate fighter would go on, to be one of the biggest draws for the network, and run for 14 seasons.
 And from the popularity of the show, the UFC would only grow.
 They then moved to Fox Sports, and help launch their FS1 channel.
 But it also helped connect Dana, with one of the world’s best-known agents.
 Ari Emanuel.

 If you’re not familiar with Ari Emanuel, you might know the entourage character of Ari Gold, which was based on him.

 He now runs Endeavor, a newly public entertainment juggernaut.